 Like any habit – learning to tie your shoe laces, brushing your teeth twice a day, quitting smoking, developing an exercise routine – you’ve gotta practice using affirmations.
 You’re not going to change your repetitive thinking overnight, but you can do it baby step by baby step!
 So start simple and start small.

-Eventually, these positive affirmations will become second nature and will result in a new positive you.
+Eventually, these positive affirmations will become second nature and result in a new and positive you.